P-p-H-d/mlib/README.md

 Each of theses can be classified into:

 * Everything is a pointer to void,
+* Header files are included multiple times with different macro values,
 * Macros are used to access structures in a generic way,
 * Macros are used to generate C code.